-- · Student outcomes

-- Common dataset for reporting

-- Institutional Pls/Qls

-- Institution-led self-evaluation and action planning

-- · Use of student and staff feedback

-- · Outcomes of review activity

-- 35. When addressing each Principle, the institution should reflect on what key data and evidence they have drawn upon to evaluate themselves.
-This can include data that forms part of the annual returns to SFC/HESA etc. but may also include their own internal data and evidence.

-- 36. Institutions are encouraged to use their own data when considering the specific data measures for the SEAP, as the timing of the submission will not align with the official publication of data.
-It is recognised that this may result in some variations but these can be discussed as part of the ongoing engagement with SFC.
-The SEAP should demonstrate an institution's ability to evaluate its own data and identify strengths and areas for

-enhancement and development.
-In doing this evaluation the institutions should consider their own internal benchmarks and may find it useful to compare with sector benchmarks where these are available.

-- 37. Guidance about the key data measures has been included in the SEAP Guidance Annex C, however institutions are not expected to include reference to all the measures listed.
-It is for individual institutions to determine which measures they should include based on their evaluation and the resulting strengths or areas for enhancement or development, identified as a result. - 38.
-Where an institution opts to include narrative about key data measure(s) under a principle, it should quote the key institution level outcome for the academic year and (where appropriate) a brief commentary on the three-year trend associated with the measure to demonstrate the underpinning evidence that has led to the identification of the strength or area for enhancement or development. - 39.
-The underlying data and evidence does not need to be provided with the SEAP submission, but will be expected to be made available to SFC on request or to the QAA as part of the external review process.
-As noted in the introduction it is recommended that the institution cross reference to the underpinning source of evidence and ensure these sources are readily accessible and to support discussions with SFC and/or preparations for external review.
+- Student outcomes. - · Common dataset for reporting. - Institutional PIs/Qis. - Institution-led self-evaluation and action planning. - Use of student and staff feedback. - Outcomes of review activity. - 34.
+When addressing each Principle, the institution should reflect on what key data and evidence they have drawn upon to evaluate themselves.
+This can include data that forms part of the annual returns to SFC/HESA etc. but may also include their own internal data and evidence. - 35.
+Institutions are encouraged to use their own data (for the year under review) when considering the specific data measures for the SEAP, as the timing of the submission will not align with the official publication of data (for that year).
+It is recognised that this may result in some variations, but these can be discussed as part of the ongoing engagement with SFC.
+The SEAP should demonstrate an institution's ability to evaluate its own data and identify strengths and areas for enhancement and development.
+In doing this evaluation the institutions should consider their own internal benchmarks and may find it useful to compare them with sector benchmarks where these are available. - 36.
+The key data outcomes that are aligned to each principle have been included in the SEAP guidance; however, institutions are not expected to include reference to all the outcomes listed.
+It is for individual institutions to determine which outcomes they should include based on their evaluation and the resulting strengths or areas for enhancement or development, identified as a result. - 37.
+During annual quality engagement meetings, institutions should however be prepared to discuss all the outcomes included in the guidance, particularly if the institution has key strengths or has a declining trend in any of the outcomes listed.
+These outcomes are allied to the High Quality Learning and Teaching, Student Interests, Access and Success and Skills and Work-based Learning outcomes of the OFAM. - 38.
+Where an institution opts to include narrative about key data outcomes under a principle, it should quote the key institution level outcome for the academic year and a brief commentary on the three-year trend (where this is available) associated with the outcome, to demonstrate the underpinning evidence that has led to the identification of the strength or area for enhancement or development. - 39.
+The underlying data and evidence contributing to the overarching outcomes, does not need to be provided with the SEAP submission, but will be expected to be made available to SFC on request or to the QAA as part of the external review process.
+As noted in the introduction it is recommended that the institution cross reference to the underpinning source of evidence and ensure these sources are readily accessible to support discussions with SFC and/or preparations for external review.